kgodard/cep-tracker-firebase/README.md

 * Add the `firebase_secret` to the `my_settings.yml`
 * `chmod +x ctf.rb`
 * `bundle exec rake ctf_setup`
-* `ctf -h` for options

 ## Usage
-Type `ctf`.
-You will be prompted for the tracker story Id, the type of event you wish to save, and a 'reason' (if needed).
+Easy-style: Type `ctf`.
+Follow the prompts.

 If you want to specify some or all of these options rather than being prompted, you can.
 Run `ctf -h` for details.